NREL/infrasys/docs/how_tos/storage_backends.md

 ## Storage Directory Configuration

-For disk-based storage backends (Arrow and Chronify), you can specify where the time series data will be stored:
+For file-based storage backends (Arrow and Chronify), you can specify where the time series data will be stored:

 ```python
 from pathlib import Path